 Basically, any activity that risks damage to the growth plates can stunt your growth.
 Since the growth plates are relatively soft, they are more susceptible to breaks.
-That is why certain sports, such as soccer, football, or even rollerblading is more dangerous than weight lifting.
+That is why certain sports, such as soccer, football, and even rollerblading are more dangerous than weightlifting.

 Other factors that can stunt your growth include a lack of exercise and proper nutrition, a lack of sleep, and massive amounts of caffeine.
-The affects of caffeine on childhood growth is still in debate, but in low doses it is considered to be relatively safe.
+The effects of caffeine on childhood growth is still in debate, but in low doses, it is considered to be relatively safe.

 Sleeping in the proper posture and getting plenty of rest, especially in your growing years, can help you gain the full potential from your growth plates.
 Once you are fully grown you will not be able to alter your height.
 In fact, as you get older your bones will begin to shrink and you will end up getting shorter.

 Shrinking as you age is common and is caused by a number of factors, such as osteoporosis and the way your cartilage gets compacted over the years.
 The loss of muscle and fat is another factor.
 However, the overall amount that a person shrinks as they age is only a couple of inches.